Experience the best snowboarding in Ontario

 Set in the Nor’Wester Mountains near Thunder Bay, Loch Lomond is a spectacular destination for snowboarding.

-Expert riders head to the north side of this 229-metre drop, where the steepest and most challenging terrain includes tree runs and double black diamonds.
+Expert riders head to the north face of the 229-metre drop, where the steepest and most challenging terrain includes tree runs and double black diamonds.
 A terrain park and weekend night skiing are also available.

 Thunder Bay's waterfront Delta Hotels by Marriott has breathtaking Lake Superior views.
 Experience Finnish culture at Kangas Sauna, where the dry heat banishes winter chills and aching quads.